-Pursuant to the Declaration of Trust, the Series A and Series F Administration Fee, being an annual amount equal to 1.5% of the Proportionate Share of the Series A Units and the Series F Units of the Average Annual Gross Total Assets (calculated by using a simple moving average of the month end value of the assets held by the Trust), is payable to the Manager by the Trust in each Fiscal Year.
-The Series I Administration Fee, being an annual amount equal to 1.15% of the Proportionate Share of the Series I Units of the Average Annual Gross Total Assets (calculated by using a simple moving average of the month end value of the assets held by the Trust), is payable to the Manager by the Trust in each Fiscal Year.
-The Proportionate Share of the Series A Units, the Series F Units and the Series I Units of the Average Annual Gross Total Assets of the Trust, in respect of each quarterly distribution will be determined by the Proportionate Share of Units of each Series existing at the end of such quarterly period.
-On each quarterly distribution, the Series A and Series F Administration Fee will be deducted from the monies otherwise payable to the Series A Unitholders, the Series F Unitholders and the Series I Administration Fee will be deducted from the monies otherwise payable to the Series I Unitholders and the Series I Unitholders.
+Pursuant to the Declaration of Trust, the Series A and Series F Management Fee, being an annual amount equal to 1.5% of the Proportionate Share of the Series A Units and the Series F Units of the Average Annual Gross Total Assets (calculated by using a simple moving average of the month end value of the assets held by the Trust), is payable to the Manager by the Trust in each Fiscal Year.
+The Series I Management Fee, being an annual amount equal to a percentage to be negotiated by the Manager and the Unitholder of the Proportionate Share of the Series I Units of the Average Annual Gross Total Assets (calculated by using a simple moving average of the Manager and the Unitholder of the Proportionate Share of the Series I Units of the Average Annual Gross Total Assets (calculated by using a simple moving average of the month end value of the assets held by the Trust), is payable to the Manager by the Trust in each Fiscal Year.
+The Proportionate Share of the Series A Units, the Series F Units and the Series I Units of the Annual Gross Assets of the Trust, in respect of each monthly distribution will be determined by the Proportionate Share of Units of each Series existing at the end of such monthly period.
+On each monthly distribution, the Series A and Series F Management Fee will be deducted from the monies otherwise payable to the Series A Unitholders, the Series F Unitholders and the Series I Unitholders.
 As well, an Incentive Fee, being an annual amount equal to 10% of the Incentive Fee Revenue of the Trust, is payable to the Manager by the Trust in each Fiscal Year.

-The Administration Fee is paid quarterly in arrears in four instalments and is to be estimated and paid for the quarters ended March, June and September, 15 days following the end of each month at the quarter end, except the payment due for the quarter ended December 31st will be determined taking into consideration the previous payments made on an estimated basis and will be paid in two payments, the first on January 15 and the second payment not later than March 15 following that quarter.
+The Management Fee is paid monthly in arrears 10 days following the end of each month, except the payment due for the month ended December 31st will be determined taking into consideration the previous payments made on an estimated basis and will be paid in two payments, the first by the 10th day following the end of the month and the second payment, if any, not later than March 15 following that quarter.
 The Incentive Fee is paid at the same time as the final year end payment to Unitholders.
 The Trust will be obligated to pay any applicable GST or other taxes on such fees.